orkes-io/docs/docs/integrations/message-broker/confluent-kafka.md

 To do this:

-1. Navigate to **Definitions > Event Handler** from the left menu on your Conductor console.
+1. Navigate to **Definitions > Event Handler** from the left menu on the Conductor console.
 2. Click **+ Define event handler** option from the top-right corner of the window.
 3. Create an event handler with the following configurations: